tfraczak/dungeon_crawler/README.md

 In Dungeon Crawler 3000, players will be able to:

-- Move their character around on the screen.
+🟢 Move their character around on the screen.
-- Animate sprite's movement.
+🟢 Animate sprite's movement.
-- Move from one room node to another.
+🟢 Move from one randomized room node to another.
-- Interact with entities (ex. items such as coins, potions... etc.).
+🟢 Interact with entities (ex. items such as coins, potions... etc.).
+  - 🟢 First implementation will be coins.

-- BONUS - Interactive enemies with their own pathfinding logic.
+🟢 Interactive enemies with their own pathfinding logic.
+🔴 BONUS - Additional items, such as health potions or stamina regeneratives.
-- BONUS - Battle logic for the player to attack enemies.
+🔴 BONUS - Battle logic for the player to attack enemies.
-- BONUS - Implement different classes for the player to choose from the start.
+🔴 BONUS - Implement different classes for the player to choose from the start.
-- BONUS - Implement a simple, yet complex, character attribute system that will affect how the player's character performs in the game.
+🔴 BONUS - Implement a simple, yet complex, character attribute system that will affect how the player's character performs in the game.

 In addition, this project will include: